francisjervis/venture-capital-research/vc-firms.md

 # Venture Capital Firm Strategy and Structure

-A curated list of academic studies on the venture capital market structure, firm strategies and networks.
+A curated list of academic studies on venture capital market structure, firm strategies and networks.

 ---
 ## Does Reputation Limit Opportunistic Behavior in the VC Industry?
 Evidence from Litigation against VCs